AlbinFranzen/Machine-Learning-Portfolio/README.md

 ### Kaggle Competitions
 ------------------------------------------------------------------------------------------------------------------------------
 **Competition results**<br />
 I enter kaggle competitions to practice my current skills and learn about new bleeding-edge models and preprocessing techniques.
-The downside with kaggle is that the data is most often presented in clean datasets which is unrealistic compared to real-world data gathering and preparation.
-Therefore I only use kaggle as a supplement to my personal projects and to improve my modelling techniques.
+A minor drawback with kaggle is that the input data is often presented in clean structured forms which is unrealistic compared to real-world data gathering and preparation.
+Therefore I use kaggle as a supplement to my personal projects and to improve my modelling techniques rather than using it as a standalone machine learning basis.
 Here you can see some of my kaggle results:

 - Titanic
 - MNIST